YuChen-Allen0325/Efidebug_Speedup_Python-for-Insyde/README.md

 "work directory = root directory of Insyde code base"

+1. Path is your work directory (need absolute path)
-1. Your "putty.log" cannot be renamed as another name ,and then you should put the file in your work directory
+2. You have to input your log file name and extension, then you should put the file in your work directory
-2. It may require a few minute to execute
+3. It may require a few minute to execute
-3. Path is your work directory (need absolute path)
-4. The new files created are called "ClearlyDocument", "Conflict_GUID", "original_putty"
+4. The new files created are called "ClearlyDocument", "Conflict_GUID", "new_your_log_file_name"

 In ClearlyDocument, If the line have both of GUID and name that you can find out in the "putty.log".
 If not, the GUID doesn't exist in the "putty.log"

-In the "putty.log" ,all of GUID existed in the code base are replace correspond name

 In Conflict_GUID, the file lists all that different name have same GUID

-In original_putty, this file is your original "putty.log"
+In new_your_log_file_name,all of GUID existed in the code base are replace correspond name